alsonkemp/nomicon/src/send-and-sync.md

 synchronization to manage this access, they are absolutely not thread-safe.
 Rust captures this through the `Send` and `Sync` traits.

-* A type is Send if it is safe to send it to another thread.
+* A type is Send if it is safe to send it to another thread. (`&T` is `Send`)
-* A type is Sync if it is safe to share between threads (`&T` is Send).
+* A type is Sync if it is safe to share between threads.

 Send and Sync are fundamental to Rust's concurrency story.
-As such, a substantial amount of special tooling exists to make them work right.
-First and foremost, they're [unsafe traits].
-This means that they are unsafe to implement, and other unsafe code can assume that they are correctly implemented.
-Since they're *marker traits* (they have no associated items like methods), correctly implemented simply means that they have the intrinsic properties an implementor should have.
-Incorrectly implementing Send or Sync can cause Undefined Behavior.
+As such, a substantial amount of special tooling exists to make them work correctly:

+* First and foremost, they're [unsafe traits] and are intrinsics (*part of the language*).
+* They're *marker traits* (they have no associated items like methods);
+* Other unsafe code can use them safely.
+* *Correctly implemented* simply means that they have been carefully implemented and can be expected to behave correctly when *used*.
+* They're unsafe to *implement* but can be *used* and are assumed to be *correctly implemented*.
+Incorrectly *implementing* Send or Sync can cause Undefined Behavior; again: *use* them; (probably) don't *implement* them.

 Send and Sync are also automatically derived traits.
 This means that, unlike every other trait, if a type is composed entirely of Send or Sync types, then it